keldaanCommunity/pokemonAutoChess/policy.md

 # Legitimate Reasons for Processing Your Personal Information

-We only collect and use your personal information when we have a legitimate reason for doing so.
-In which instance, we only collect personal information that is reasonably necessary to provide our services to you.
+We collect and use your personal information to provide our services, improve user experience, and comply with legal obligations.

 # Collection and Use of Information